MittyRobotics/tko-electronics-sim/README.md

 # TKO 1351 Circuit Simulator
 <!--- ![TKO 1351 Circuit Simulator](core/assets/img/circuitsim.png) --->

-An FRC circuit simulator used by our electronics department for rookie training and EPlate diagraming.
-Current features include a 2D interface similar to CAD which allows the user to create, move, and edit devices and cables.
+An FRC circuit simulator used by our electronics department for rookie training and E-Plate diagramming.
+Current features include a 2D interface similar to CAD which allows the user to create, move, and edit devices and cables, as well as automated error checking.
 Circuits can also be saved as files and imported.

 Created by [Andy Li](https://github.com/AndyLi23) and [Rohan Bansal](https://github.com/Rohan-Bansal).